THE FORTRESS GOLF CLUB (989-652-0460)

 hitters will gain an advantage cutting the dogleg.
 The approach is fairly easy - but plays uphill.

 Golfers will be impressed with the manicured fairways, tees and greens at the Fortress along with the good variety, great layout - and friendly service.
-A round here in June, July
+Prices vary throughout the

 The 3 sets of tees measure 6813, 6271 and 4837 yards, with slopes ranging from 138-124.
 Most golfers will choose the middle (maroon tees), which even with 3 par fours over